Tibial nerve

+Tendinous arch of the soleus; right lower limb, posterior view.
+The tibial nerve is labeled 7 and 8.
+(After Testut's Anatomy.)

 The tibial nerve is a branch of the sciatic nerve.
 The tibial nerve passes through the popliteal fossa to pass below the arch of soleus.

 Structure

 Popliteal fossa

 The tibial nerve is the larger terminal branch of the sciatic nerve with root values of L4, L5, S1, S2, and S3.
 It lies superficial (or posterior) to the popliteal vessels, extending from the superior angle to the inferior angle of the popliteal fossa, crossing the popliteal vessels from lateral to medial side.
 It gives off branches as shown below: